Farm to School Month

 Join the Celebration

-Check out the multiple Farm to School Month opportunities below and decide what works for you and your community.
+Check out the Farm to School Month opportunities below and decide what works for you and your community.
 Each event includes numerous resources to support your success.

 October 5: Minnesota Thursday